howprice/sdl2-sokoban/README.md

 ## TODO

-- Build Sokoban into x86 and x64 subfolders of bin/
 - Update install_dependencies scripts to run from any directory (remove hardcoded C:\GitHub... paths)
 - Remove zlib, libxml2 etc version numbers from genie.lua?
 - Simpify zlib build instructions?
 Is it possible to pass INSTALL_BIN_DIR, INSTALL_LIB_DIR etc on command line (see CMakeLists.txt) and remove robocopy step?